perpetualintelligence/docs/docfx_project/articles/terminal/configuration/options.md

 ﻿# Configuration Options
-The terminal framework utilizes the options pattern, facilitating strongly typed access to groups of related settings.
+The `OneImlx.Terminal` framework utilizes the options pattern, facilitating strongly typed access to groups of related settings.
 By isolating configuration settings into separate classes based on scenarios, the host CLI or terminal app upholds two fundamental software engineering principles:

 - [Interface Segregation Principle (ISP) or Encapsulation](https://docs.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/architectural-principles#encapsulation): Classes dependent on configuration settings are only reliant on the settings they actually use, promoting clean and maintainable code.
 - [Separation of Concerns](https://docs.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/architectural-principles#separation-of-concerns): Settings for different components of the application are isolated from each other, ensuring that changes in one area do not affect the others.